biometricITC/cPP-biometrics/methodology/attacks/attack_2-1.md

 PAD technique
 =============
 Different types of image aliasing appear during the recapture of a face image that can be detected by the PAD.
-[4] study the PAD method that can be implemented on the mobile device.
+[Patel et al., 2015] study the PAD method that can be implemented on the mobile device.

 Reference
 =========